Search

 Featured works

-Nancy Kwon creates ceramics, textiles and works in glass that are rooted in tradition and ritual.
+Nancy Jiseon Kwon creates ceramics, textiles and works in glass that are rooted in tradition and ritual.
 From ancient Korean stoneware and hemp burial gowns, to Etruscan votive offerings and Neolithic petroglyphs, her pieces are informed by a long tradition of ceremonial objects created from organic materials.